 Unlike camps, this one has an adjustable handle distance so you can move it closer or further away from you, depending on how far you’re willing to take that leap of faith.

 Race your friends up this wall

-For a good ol’ race, let your competitive side take over at the vertical race wall, featuring two identical climbing routes, programmed each with a timer and buzzer.
-While we were there the standing record time was set by their instructor Fauzan, at 3.91 seconds – if beat that, be sure you let him know!
+For a good ol’ race, let your competitive side take over at the vertical race wall, featuring 2 identical climbing routes, each programmed with a timer and buzzer.
+While we were there the standing record time was set by their instructor Fauzan, at 3.91 seconds – if you beat that, be sure you let him know!

 For more climbs with a twist, other themed walls in the area include a dynamic vertical wall with rotatable gears, and a route with roundish, bubble-like holds.

-Explore a network of artificial caves and tunnels stretching 165M long
+Explore a network of artificial caves & tunnels stretching 165m

 The closest cave experience Singaporeans are privy to may be over at Kuala Lumpur’s Batu Caves, but our island home is now also home to its own realistic caving experience with the Adventure HQ’s Fossil Labyrinth.

 Glowing ball pit in one of the tunnels

 Wander through their 165m-long stretch of artificial caves complete with stalactites, stalagmites, low hanging ceiling and stumps.
 Modelled after actual caves, there are also tunnels in here and you’ll have to get down on your hands and knees to explore.